 - for travelers who are not or not fully vaccinated coming from a green zone: proof of negative test is required to cross the border, afterwards, there is no more obligation in terms of testing and quarantine

 - for travelers who are not or not fully vaccinated coming from an orange zone: the reason for the trip must be a motivated urgent move and a mandatory test will take place on arrival in the country.

 The overview map of the green and orange countries can be found via this link.

 Some guidelines regarding the Coronavirus

-Unfortunately, we are still not rid of the virus.
-Below are some important guidelines that we will all have to follow, so that camping remains pleasant, but above all healthy, for everyone of us !
+Meanwhile, the situation looks much better, but the virus is not gone yet.
+Below are some guidelines that we should all continue to follow for a while, so that camping remains pleasant, but above all healthy, for everyone of us !

 - Wash your hands regularly